 The Identifying Montana’s African American Heritage Places Project aims to provide academic, place-based historical resources as well as new scholarship.
 Place-based history pivots the study of the past around existing structures, neighborhoods, sites, or environments.
 This project has produced a number of original, place-based resources that professional historians and casual viewers alike will find enlightening and easy to use.

 Mapping Historic Neighborhoods

-We mapped the neighborhoods and houses of African Americans in seven Montana cities during the twentieth century.
+We mapped the neighborhoods and houses of African Americans in eight Montana cities during the twentieth century.
 Using the 1910 and 1930 Federal Censuses and Sanborn Fire Insurance Maps from the historical period, we recorded the locations of verifiable African American homes and residences along with some information about those who called those places home.

 Property Record Forms

 Historic Property Record Forms are official documents which provide a basic history of a particular property.
 The forms include legal locations, architectural descriptions, histories, maps, and photographs.
 This project compiled 50 property records for buildings associated with Montana’s early African American history.
 Completing property record forms is often a first step towards listing a building on the National Register of Historic Places.

 The National Register of Historic Places

 Properties listed in the National Register have been researched at the highest level, and placed within the greater historical context of their community, city, state, and region.
 The award-winning Multiple Properties Documentation Form, “African-American Heritage Places in Helena, MT,” provides a narrative history and contextual information.
 Currently, Montana has seven properties listed in the National Register that garner their significance from the history of the African American community.
 Two additional nominations, as well as a Multiple Properties Documentation form relaying the narrative of the city’s early black residents, have been prepared for the city of Helena.